Özbeg Khan: Relationship with Russian princes

 Historians have described the reigns of Toqta and Öz Beg as marking "the apogee of Mongol rule in Russia". Öz Beg continued to interfere in relations between the Russian princes; he supported the earliest princes of Muscovy—his brother-in-law Yury of Moscow and Yury's successor Ivan I—against their relatives, the westward-leaning princes of Tver.
 Yury was made grand prince and Öz Beg's sister married him.
 Four of these princes of Tver—Mikhail of Tver, his sons Dmitry ("The Terrible Eyes") and Aleksandr Mikhailovich, and his grandson Fyodor—were all killed in Sarai at Öz Beg's behest.
 The Russian proverb "Near to the king, near to death" (Близ царя — близ смерти) is thought to date back to the time of Öz Beg's reign.

 In 1317, Mikhail Yaroslavich defeated Yury at a village called Bortenevo.
 Mikhail captured Yury's wife, Konchaka, who was the Khan's sister.
 Unluckily, Konchaka died when she was in the custody of Mikhail; Yury announced to the Khan that she had been poisoned by order of Mikhail.
-He and Yury were summoned to the court of Golden Horde for a trial, after which Mikhail was beheaded in November 1318.
+He and Yury were summoned to the court of the Golden Horde for a trial, after which Mikhail was beheaded in November 1318.

 Following Yury's machinations, which prompted the Khan to grant the yarlik (patent of office for the title of Grand Prince of Vladimir) to Moscow and led to their father's execution by the Horde, Dmitry and his brother, Aleksandr, fought a series of battles with Yury and intrigued against him at the Horde, culminating in Dmitry's acquisition of the yarlik of office for the grand princely throne in 1322, after he had persuaded the khan that Yury had appropriated a large portion of the tribute due to the Horde.
 Yury was summoned to the Horde in Sarai for a trial but, before any formal investigation, was killed by Dmitry, November 21, 1325. Öz Beg waited to punish Dmitry and eventually he arrested the Prince of Tver for the murder, executing him in 1326.